Fragile 3D Order in V$_{1-x}$Mo$_x$O$_2$: Abstract

 \section{Abstract}

-The metal-to-insulator transition (MIT) in rutile VO$_2$ has proven uniquely difficult to characterise because of the complex interplay between electron correlations and atomic structure.
-A number of approaches have been explored since its discovery, relying on some combination of Mott localization, Peierls distortions, superexchange, and orbital ordering to explain the structural instability at the MIT.
+The metal-to-insulator transition (MIT) in rutile VO$_2$ has proven uniquely difficult to characterize because of the complex interplay between electron correlations and atomic structure.
 Here we report the discovery of the sudden collapse of three-dimensional order in the low-temperature phase of V$_{1-x}$Mo$_x$O$_2$ at $x=0.17$ and the emergence of a novel frustrated two-dimensional order at $x=0.19$, with only a slight change in electronic properties.
 Single crystal diffuse x-ray scattering reveals that this transition from the 3D M1 phase to a 2D variant of the M2 phase results in long-range structural correlations along symmetry-equivalent (11L) planes of the tetragonal rutile structure, yet extremely short-range correlations transverse to these planes.
-These findings emphasise the fragility of structural order in VO$_2$, the role of geometric frustration, and the need for improved electronic structure models.
+These findings suggest that this two-dimensionality results from a novel form of geometric frustration that is essentially structural in origin.